pagekey/education/183-Nix-Debugging-Strategies/README.md

 # Nix Debugging Strategies

+Here are a few Nix debugging strategies that I wanted to share.
+These came in handy while developing the previous videos about how to package up applications with Nix.
+I started that series as a complete novice to Nix, and thanks to the tips I discovered below, I feel much more comfortable reading and debugging Nix code now.

 ## 1. `nix repl`

 You can run `nix repl` to start a "read, evaluate, print loop" session.
 This enables you to paste in Nix code and see exactly what each statement returns.
 This was huge for me personally - it helped me build an intuition for what's actually happening in all the code above.
 For example, try running the following in `nix repl`: